Optional volunteer duties within 3 months of attendance

 - Be the understudy for leaders at public speaking events promoting GROW or at GROW training day talks

-Volunteer duties after two or three years of membership (the years is an approximate guide only)
+Volunteer duties after two or three years (the years is an approximate guide only)

 - Lead and organise training talks